nubank/nuvigator/README.md

 ## Creating Routers

-Defining a new Router is probably be the what you will do the most when working with Nuvigator, so understanding how to do it properly is important.
-A Router class is a class that extends a `Router` and is annotated with the `@NuRouter` annotation.
+Defining a new NuRouter is probably be the what you will do the most when working with Nuvigator, so understanding how to do it properly is important.
+A NuRouter class is a class that extends a `NuRouter` and is annotated with the `@nuRouter` annotation.

 ### Defining Routes